What are Asset Tags?

 Tags added automatically by connector runs are called Scanner Tags.
 Tags added manually in the UI or using the API are called User Created Tags.

 To add tags manually in the UI, first select one or more assets to apply the tags to within the Explore page.
 Once you have selected the assets, you will see a +Tags button appear.

 Clicking that button will give you a text box where you can input the tag name you wish to apply to the assets.

 Once you confirm the addition, the tags will be added to the assets as part of a background processing task.
 The more assets you are updating, the longer it will take for the recently added tags to appear.

 How specific tags can be removed will differ based on the source: User Created Tags or Scanner Tags.
 You can remove all tags regardless of source by using the reset_tags flag on the Bulk Update Assets endpoint in the API or the Kenna Data Importer (KDI).

 Connector Run Tag Removal

 Tags added from connector runs cannot be removed from the UI.
 These tags must be maintained at the source, whether that is a scanner or the KDI.
-When the tags are removed from the source, they will be removed in Kenna on the following connector run if the asset is seen and reported in that run.
+When the tags are removed from the source, they will be removed in Cisco Vulnerability Management on the following connector run if the asset is seen and reported in that run.

 API Tag Removal